Brooklyn Blogfest 2008

 Like a true sustainability geek, I was thrilled to meet the Chair of Brooklyn’s Solid Waste Advisory Board and chat briefly about anaerobic digestion.
 But mostly it was great to get introduced to new people/blogs such as Brooklyn Ron, CyclechicNY, and Gardenfork; to see the faces behind recent favorites like Clinton Hill Chill Blog, BedStuy Banana, and Flatbush Pigeon; and to hang out with the folks from Reclaimed Home, Fading Ad Blog, and those perky youngsters from Supervegan.
 A lovely evening, and an inspiration to continue with this adventure of blogging.

-5 Responses to “Brooklyn Blogfest 2008”
+8 thoughts on “Brooklyn Blogfest 2008”

-yes, Blogfest was thankfully much more diverse this year.
+• yes, Blogfest was thankfully much more diverse this year.

 good to meet you as well, and nice to learn about your blog.
 In addition to producing the video podcast Gardenfork, I also produce Real World Green, a video podcast about practical green living.